pgrange/risno/README.md

     $ start_elastic.sh

 Then you have to initialize indexes.
+To do that you need to install jq :

+    $ apt-get install jq

-First, initialize french cities index this may take as long as 15 minutes, by running :
+Know, initialize french cities index this may take as long as 15 minutes, by running :

-    $ inject_cities_in_elasticsearch.sh
+    $ ./elastic_mappings/cities/inject_cities_in_elasticsearch.sh

-After that you can initialize the index where risno stores the pubs.
-To do that, first edit *init-elastic-search.py* and change
+After that you can initialize the index where risno stores the ads, by running :

-"immo2" (the index name) for "immo".
-Revert this change after index creation... just in case you accidentally re-run this script because it would destroy all your index.
+    $ ./elastic_mappings/ads/ads_1.0

+Elasticsearch is now ready for risno.

+## Fetch pubs

 Install Python tools: